This article describes the steps involved to block the anonymity network Tor.

 - Enter or select the network interfaces/IP addresses to which you want the rule to apply.

-- Under Applications, look for "Proxies > Tor", select it and click Add.
+- OPTIONAL: Applications, look for "Proxies > Tor", select it and click Add -This requires a licences for Layer 7 Filtering.

 - From the Action list, select "Drop" and click Save changes.